Finding a nutritional bar that gives you a boost of protein, tastes good, and has enough flavors that you won’t get bored is difficult.

 The OhYeah!
 Original is the most popular bar and the one this review will focus on.

-There is nine flavors total for the Original:
+There are nine different flavour choices total for the Original:

 - Chocolate & Caramel